miaohua897/PuzzlePawCapstone/README.md

 ## Welcome to PuzzlePaw

 PuzzlePaw is a dog website, users can see newest information in the website, create an account, store their dogs' information, photos.
+On the landing page, there is dog article, images auto displaying, scrolling displaying.
+On the dog information page, users can get their dogs lastest information easily at sidebar.
+On the photo page, user can see all of their photes and checkout larger version at sidbar.

 ## Live Link
 [PuzzlePaw](https://puzzlepawcapstone.onrender.com/)